s4mpl/portfolio/assets/projects/survival-simulator.md

     ...
 }
 ```
-to override the default values.
+to override the default values or run additional code.
 This also meant each instance of a weapon could be created with whatever combination of upgrades simply by passing that unique `weaponUpgrades` value.

 For example: 15 -> 00...01111 -> (from right to left) **yes** increased ammo, **yes** laser sight, **yes** increased fire rate, **yes** increased reload speed, **no** burst fire.